harvard-lil/h2o/README.md

 You should now have a working installation of H2O!

-Spin up the development server...
+Spin up the development server (this also starts the frontend build, so run `npm install` first if you have not already)...

     # invoke run